ajbanjara/Wireshark/Development/sharkd.md

 If you change any preference in the Default profile (by editing the preferences file or using Wireshark Edit -> Preferences) it will not take effect in any current sharkd sessions.
 You will need to start a new session.

 Unfortunately, sharkd doesn't obey other aspects of the profile such as enabled_protos.
 For example, TRANSUM isn't enabled by default and there isn't a way to enable it for use with sharkd.
-There may be a problem with TRANSUM as it relies on two-pass analysis of the packets to generate the RTE data and there isn't a -2 switch for sharkd in the way there is with Tshark.

 ## Bugs